-- Erasmus non-EU Students applying from countries that have signed the Hague Convention of 1961 (Apostille) must have the stamp APOSTILLE.
+- Students applying from countries that have signed the Hague Convention of 1961 (Apostille) must have the stump APOSTILLE.

-Erasmus non-EU Students must have their documents attested by the designated, competent government authority, which is authorized to affix the Apostille on their documents.
+Students must have their documents attested by the designated, competent government authority which is authorized to affix the Apostille on their documents.
 The Ministry of Justice or Ministry of Foreign Affairs is usually the government body that issues the Apostille.

-- Erasmus non-EU Students applying from Russia and Serbia: Based on bilateral agreements between Cyprus and Russia and between Cyprus and Serbia, Erasmus students from these countries are exempt from the above procedures, provided all their documents are officially signed and stamped by the issuing authority.
+- Students applying from Russia and Serbia: Based on bilateral agreements between Cyprus and Russia and between Cyprus and Serbia, students from these countries are exempt from the above procedures, provided all their documents are officially signed and stamped by the issuing authority.

-All of the above required documents must be sent by post to the University of Cyprus to the following address:
+All of the above required documents (originals and one duplicate) must be sent by post to the University of Cyprus to the following address: